 Questions of gifts, growing edges and discernment of call are inevitably part of this reflective process.
 Contextual Education intends both to reflect on and to re-imagine ways to participate in the Divine redemption of creation as it manifests in the world today.

-The Contextual Education Program at Emmanuel is comprised of three core courses at the Basic Degree level:
+The Contextual Education Program at Emmanuel is comprised of two core courses at the Basic Degree level: